kumarsandeep567/SorosAdvisor/README.md

 ### Direct Use

 The model can be used directly for:
-- Generating investment philosophy insights in the style of George Soros
+- Generating investment philosophy insights in the style of George Soros *(For educational purposes only)*
 - Educational purposes to understand Soros's trading psychology and principles
-- Exploring concepts like reflexivity, risk management, and market psychology
+- Exploring concepts like reflexivity, risk management, and market psychology *(For educational purposes only)*
 - Research on financial NLP and domain-specific fine-tuning

 ### Downstream Use

-- Integration into financial education platforms
+- Integration into financial education platforms *(Refer Out-of-Scope use below)*
-- Chatbot backends for investment philosophy discussions
+- Chatbot backends for investment philosophy discussions *(Refer Out-of-Scope use below)*
 - Research tools for studying investment strategies

 ### Out-of-Scope Use